flavioltonon/go-brazil/README.md

 ## Usage

 In general, the lib usage involve the generation and evaluation of brazilian documents and other patterns, such as the brazilian date format.
-Here are the contemplated so far:
+Here are the documents/patterns which have been contemplated so far:

 - **CPF (Cadastro de Pessoa Física)**
 - **Título de Eleitor**